-ASPRS believes that future generations will need/want access to historical spatial and spectral data to make temporal comparisons of landscapes for economic, social, scientific, and political applications.
+ASPRS believes that future generations will need access to historical spatial and spectral data to make temporal comparisons for economic, social, scientific, and political applications.

-Create/sponsor a standing committee consisting of members from private, government, and academic entities who are knowledgeable about data preservation and archiving practices and procedures to encourage and assist the committee's constituency in their data preservation and archiving responsibilities.
+Create/sponsor a standing committee consisting of ASPRS members from private, government, and academic entities who are knowledgeable about data preservation and archiving practices to encourage and assist the committee's constituency in their data preservation and archiving activities.
 To nurture a sense of responsibility for data preservation and archiving within the Society membership and to organizations represented by the membership.

-The scope of the committee's attention includes all forms of aerial and satellite acquired Earth-oriented photography, digital camera, videography, and sensor data collected in the ultraviolet, VNIR, SWIR, LWIR, and microwave spectral regions.
-In general, the committee will focus on imaging, as opposed to non-imaging, sensors (though there may be a desire later to form a subcommittee for preservation of non-imaging data).
+The scope of the committee's attention includes all forms of remotely sensed Earth-oriented photography, digital camera, videography, and sensor data collected in the visible, ultraviolet, VNIR, SWIR, LWIR, and microwave spectral regions.
 The committee will confine its responsibilities to sensor systems covering the Earth's lands, oceans, and atmospheres.
-This scope also addresses maps, GIS, and GPS datasets.
+This scope also addresses all geospatial data including maps, GIS, and GPS datasets.

 Goals and Tactical Actions

-Because there is a wide variety of data types and an even wider array of preservation and archiving issues, the committee will function through subcommittees having manageable foci.
-Initial subcommittees might include: analog data (aerial photography, Astronaut photography, maps, etc.); digital data (spectral image data, GIS, GPS, etc.); Practices and Procedures: Facilities and Holdings; and Outreach.
+Because there is a wide variety of data types and an even wider array of preservation and archiving issues, the committee will function through subcommittees, as needed, having manageable foci.

 Below are the tactical actions required to achieve the goals:

-- Develop and maintain strategic plan for this committee.
+- Develop and maintain a strategic plan for this committee.

 - Organize and conduct technical sessions, forums, and workshops for data preservation and archiving.

-- Establish mechanisms for absorbing new technologies regarding data preservation and archiving; and the potential impact of new technologies on preservation and archiving.
+- Establish mechanisms for investigating new technologies regarding data preservation and archiving; and the potential impact of new technologies on preservation and archiving.

 - Recommend the identification and use of an image metadata standard for describing image data.